Deltares-research/netcdf_to_gltf_converter/README.md

 ## Usage <a name="usage"></a>
  After following the installation steps, the converter can be used from the command line.
  Two arguments should be passed to the converter script.
- * The first argument is the path to the source NetCDF file.
+1. The path to the source NetCDF file.
 Only files with the following conventions are supported: `CF-1.8 UGRID-1.0 Deltares-0.10`
- * The second argument is the path to the target glTF file.
+2. The path to the target glTF file.
 If the path already exist it will be overwritten.

 **Example**
  ```